Teva Pharmaceutical Industries (NYSE:TEVA) Updates FY20 Earnings Guidance

 Teva Pharmaceutical Industries (NYSE:TEVA) issued an update on its FY20 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $2.30-2.55 for the period, compared to the Thomson Reuters consensus estimate of $2.44.
+The company provided earnings per share guidance of $2.30-2.55 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.44.
 The company issued revenue guidance of $16.6-17.0 billion, compared to the consensus revenue estimate of $16.74 billion.Teva Pharmaceutical Industries also updated its FY 2020

 Pre-Market guidance to 2.30-2.55 EPS.

-Teva Pharmaceutical Industries (NYSE:TEVA) last issued its earnings results on Thursday, May 7th.
-The company reported $0.76 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.59 by $0.17.
-Teva Pharmaceutical Industries had a positive return on equity of 17.96% and a negative net margin of 4.73%.
-The firm had revenue of $4.36 billion for the quarter, compared to analysts’ expectations of $4.15 billion.
-During the same quarter last year, the firm earned $0.60 earnings per share.
-The firm’s revenue for the quarter was up 5.0% compared to the same quarter last year.
-On average, equities analysts expect that Teva Pharmaceutical Industries will post 2.31 EPS for the current year.
+Teva Pharmaceutical Industries (NYSE:TEVA) last posted its earnings results on Thursday, May 7th.
+The company reported $0.76 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.59 by $0.17.
+The firm had revenue of $4.36 billion during the quarter, compared to the consensus estimate of $4.15 billion.
+Teva Pharmaceutical Industries had a negative net margin of 4.73% and a positive return on equity of 17.96%.
+The firm’s revenue for the quarter was up 5.0% on a year-over-year basis.
+During the same quarter last year, the firm earned $0.60 EPS.
+As a group, analysts forecast that Teva Pharmaceutical Industries will post 2.31 earnings per share for the current fiscal year.

-In other news, VP Eric Drape sold 8,000 shares of the firm’s stock in a transaction dated Wednesday, February 19th.
-The shares were sold at an average price of $12.51, for a total value of $100,080.00.
-Following the transaction, the vice president now directly owns 21,494 shares in the company, valued at approximately $268,889.94.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-Also, insider Mark Sabag sold 72,131 shares of Teva Pharmaceutical Industries stock in a transaction dated Thursday, February 13th.
-The shares were sold at an average price of $13.03, for a total transaction of $939,866.93.
+In other news, VP David Matthew Stark sold 17,016 shares of the company’s stock in a transaction dated Friday, February 14th.
+The shares were sold at an average price of $12.14, for a total value of $206,574.24.
+Following the completion of the sale, the vice president now directly owns 16,064 shares of the company’s stock, valued at $195,016.96.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, EVP Brendan P. O’grady sold 4,799 shares of the company’s stock in a transaction dated Monday, February 10th.
+The shares were sold at an average price of $12.27, for a total transaction of $58,883.73.
+Following the completion of the sale, the executive vice president now directly owns 18,255 shares of the company’s stock, valued at $223,988.85.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 127,459 shares of company stock worth $1,590,911.
-0.49% of the stock is currently owned by company insiders.
+Over the last three months, insiders sold 127,459 shares of company stock valued at $1,590,911.
+0.49% of the stock is owned by corporate insiders.

 Teva Pharmaceutical Industries Limited, a pharmaceutical company, develops, manufactures, markets, and distributes generic medicines and a portfolio of specialty medicines worldwide.
 It operates through two segments, Generic Medicines and Specialty Medicines.
 The Generic Medicines segment offers sterile products, hormones, narcotics, high-potency drugs, and cytotoxic substances in various dosage forms, including tablets, capsules, injectables, inhalants, liquids, ointments, and creams.